VRHIKKY/VketCloudSDK_Documents/source/docs/Unity/Emote.en.md

 # Emote
 ![Emote](img/Emote.jpg)

-Play the player emote set in the avatar section under HEOWorldSetting.
-Designate which emote will be played in the index.
+Plays a "player emote" specified under the Avatar section in HEOWorldSetting.
+Set which emote No. to play in the index.

 ![EmoteListInAvatar](img/EmoteListInAvatar.jpg)